-The new Brave web browser (beta) is trying to revolutionize how websites are monetized by combining advertisement blocking/replacement technology and user-contributed subsidies to websites.
+The new Brave web browser is trying to revolutionize how websites are monetized by combining advertisement blocking/replacement technology and user-contributed subsidies to websites.
 Brave Software is signing on users to make volunteer contributions without prior approval by web publishers who can opt-in to receiving funds from Brave — or not.

 Brave Payments, the payment scheme built-in to the Brave browser, works by collecting volunteer contributions from Brave’s users and splitting up the funds between all the websites you visit once a month.
 Brave Software takes a 5 % cut and splits the rest up among the websites visited by the customer over the previous month.
 Each website gets a share of the user’s contribution based on how many times the user has visited their website and how much time they’ve spent on each site.

-Brave’s ledger keep track of which websites customers spend their time on, and customers don’t have any control over the ledger beyond banning websites they don’t like.
-At the time of writing, I have some 400 domains on my ledger and I’ve chosen to disable contributions for 300 of them!
+Brave’s ledger keeps track of which websites customers spend their time on, and customers don’t have any control over the ledger beyond banning websites they don’t like.
+At the time of writing, I’ve some 400 domains on my ledger and I’ve chosen to disable contributions for 300 of them!
 For example, the default search engine in Brave is DuckDuckGo and it would have received 21 % of my contribution for the first month if I hadn’t removed it from the list.
 Two other unwanted entries include reCAPTCHA and Skype, which had managed to grab 6 % each.

 Pay by Bitcoin – high barrier to entry

 I signed up for Brave Payments the first week it was made available.
 It was kind of hard to get started as Brave only accepts payments in Bitcoin.
-For customers in the United States, this isn’t a big worry as Brave have partnered with Coinbase to provide a smooth user experience where customers can sign up to a monthly subscription of Bitcoins that are automatically deposited into their Bitcoin wallet and charged from their credit cars inside Brave.
+For customers in the United States, this isn’t a big worry as Brave has partnered with Coinbase to provide a smooth user experience where customers can sign up to a monthly subscription of Bitcoins that are automatically deposited into their Bitcoin wallet and charged from their credit cars inside Brave.
 This convenience, that almost hides the fact that Brave is using Bitcoins behind the scene, isn’t available to customers outside the USA.

-The first beta version of Brave Payments hadn’t paid any attention to non-US customers, and people where left to figure out how to deposit Bitcoins into their “Brave Wallet” without any instructions about how they were going to go about doing this.
+The first beta version of Brave Payments hadn’t paid any attention to non-US customers, and people were left to figure out how to deposit Bitcoins into their “Brave Wallet” without any instructions about how they were going to go about doing this.
 After I raised the issue, lobbied for Brave Software to recommend a Bitcoin exchange to their customers instead of having them figure out the whole Bitcoin market for themselves.
 Brave is now recommending Cubits to customers outside the USA; the one I reviewed and recommended to Brave for this purpose.
 This provides a better experience for new potential customers, but it’s still not as easy as for their US-based customers.

 Unless you’re living in the USA and pay via the default Coinbase integration, it’s not even a renewing subscription.
-I don't know much about running a business, but I do know that not that not having subscriptions renew automatically is very bad for retention rates.
-Having their potential customers jump through time-consuming and expensive currency conversion processes every month will likely bleed paying customers from Brave more than the actual subscription price.
+I don’t know much about running a business, but I do know that not having subscriptions renew automatically is very bad for retention rates.
+Having their potential customers jump through time-consuming and expensive currency conversion processes every month will probably bleed paying customers from Brave more than the actual subscription price.

 A shared problem for Brave customers all over the world is the volatility of Bitcoins.
 Funds are stored inside the customers’ digital wallet.
-The value of these virtual funds are displayed in US dollars instead of in their native Bitcoin value.
+The value of these virtual funds is displayed in US dollars instead of in their native Bitcoin value.
 This has the unfortunate side effect of increasing the decreasing the worth shown back to the user.
 E.g. my 40 USD worth of Bitcoins have been displayed in Brave to be worth as little as 34,70 USD and as high as 34,70 USD – all within the time frame of less than a month!
 This makes me feel uncertain about the safety of the funds I’ve placed in Brave and it makes me question how the system works.
 Brave charge their subscription fee on a monthly basis, but when funds started decreasing over a few days – I started wondering whether the charged me a little by little or all at once.
 It’s not a good user experience when the account balance is adjusted up and down all the time.

 Publishers aren’t on board